 Read this one-pager on what residents should look for when negotiating their first contract.

 Read more about why it's important to understand what is happening with the Prudent Layperson (PLP) Standard right now.

 Learn more about lay corporations running residency programs and what residents should be aware of.

 Medical Students: Download suggested questions to ask during your interviews with residencies.

 On November 7th, the NRA sent out a tweet that would shock the medical community.
 The tweet, in response to a recent article in the Annals of Internal Medicine, blasted physicians for being “anti-gun” and chastised them to “stay in their lane.”
-RSA is a partner with AFFIRM because #thisisourlane.
+AAEM/RSA is a partner with AFFIRM because #thisisourlane.

 Read the full article on gun violence here.